laszlocsunderlik/jaffle-shop-mdpi/README.md

 This project is a demonstration of using dbt with a PostgreSQL database, managed with Docker and UV.

+There is a github CI pipeline implementation for pre-commit hooks using:
+   - ruff-pre-commit
+   - sqlfluff (lint and fix)

 ## Prerequisites

 - Docker